10 Movies to Watch If you are Learning French

 Amélie, which is also called “Le Fabuleux Destin d’Amelie Poulain,” is one of the most intercontinental famous French films.

-Directed by Jean-Pierre Jeunet, Amélie is a romantic comedy that whimsically depicts the present-day Parisian life.
+Directed by Jean-Pierre Jeunet, Amélie is a romantic comedy that whimsically depicts present-day Parisian life.

-The movie was set in Montmartre.
-It is about a shy waitress who goes on a quest to change people’s lives positively around her while she is struggling to cope with her isolation.
+The movie is set in Montmartre and is about a shy waitress who goes on a quest to positively change people’s lives around her while struggling to cope with her isolation.

 If you are a beginner or intermediate learner of French, this film is for you.